MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

 <li> A storage account is an cloud repository for data (Blob, File, Queue, Table) </li>
 <li> Notice that, a storage account is not a NoSQL service or a database, its a container for various file and storage services</li>
 <li>A storage account is just to store data.
 A database does not only store data, but makes the data easily accessible to users, for example with queries</li>
+<b> What are containers? </b>
+<br><br>
+<p> Having code and scripts that only work on your machine is no longer sustainable.
+You need to be able to share your work and have other teams be able to repeat your results.
+The idea of a container is that it is an isolated environment in which you can set up the dependencies that you need in order to perform a task.
+Containers are an alternative to virtual machines, which are a great solution to isolation, but require substantial overhead. </p>
 <br>
 <b> What is CosmosDB</b>
 <br><br>